MicrosoftDocs/learn/learn-pr/wwl-azure/automate-machine-learning-workflows/includes/3-azure-pipelines.md

 ## Create an Azure Pipeline

 Azure Pipelines helps you to automate your work by executing steps whenever a trigger occurs.
-To use Azure Pipelines to automate machine learning workloads, an Azure Machine Learning pipeline will be triggered.
+To use Azure Pipelines to automate machine learning workloads, you'll trigger an Azure Machine Learning pipeline with Azure Pipelines.

 ![Diagram of the hierarchy of pipelines.](../media/03-01-pipeline-hierarchy.png)

-1. Trigger an Azure Pipeline.
+1. **Trigger** an Azure Pipeline.
 Commonly with a change to the repo (commit or pull request).
-2. Run the Azure Pipeline, a group of jobs which consist of steps.
+2. Run the **Azure Pipeline**, a group of jobs which consist of steps.
-3. A step initiates an Azure Machine Learning pipeline.
+3. A **step** initiates an Azure Machine Learning pipeline.
-4. An Azure Machine Learning pipeline runs scripts or Azure Machine Learning components.
+4. An **Azure Machine Learning pipeline** runs scripts or Azure Machine Learning components.
-5. A script or component represents a machine learning task.
+5. A **script** or **component** represents a machine learning task.

 To create the Azure Pipeline, you define the steps you want to include in a YAML file.
 In the YAML file of the Azure Pipeline, you'll include: